Youngs Peak (Canada)

 Youngs Peak is a 2815 m glaciated mountain summit in Glacier National Park, in the Selkirk Mountains of British Columbia, Canada.
 It is 12 km south of Rogers Pass, 58 km northeast of Revelstoke, and 36 km west of Golden.
 The mountain was first climbed in 1898 by Charles Ernest Fay and Redt F. Curtis.
-The mountain's name was officially adopted February 8, 1977, by the Geographical Names Board of Canada.
+The mountain's toponym was officially adopted February 8, 1977, by the Geographical Names Board of Canada.
 It is named for Mrs. Julia M. Young (1853-1925), the Glacier House manager from 1899 through 1920.